yangbiolab/yangbiolab.github.io/docs/Publications/mGBA/depression.md

+---
+title: Summary of Microbial-associated Datasets and clinical trials for Depression
+layout: false
+---

 | Tables        |      Are      |  Cool |
 | ------------- | :-----------: | ----: |
 | col 3 is      | right-aligned | $1600 |